REGIONS 西北角地区

 加拿大温哥华唐人街

-This page presents information in terms of the places where Northwest American Chinese lived and worked.
-The area involved reaches from the far northern part of California to Alaska and from the Pacific coast to the western parts of Montana and Wyoming.
-Chinese played a role, often an important one, in the history of all parts of this area.
+This page presents information in terms of the places where Northwest American Chinese originated, lived and worked.
+The places in question include southern Guangdong province in China and the area stretching from the far northern part of California to Alaska and from the Pacific coast to the western parts of Montana and Wyoming.
+Chinese played a role, often an important one, in the history of all parts of the Pacific Northwest.
+Their home districts in China often dictated where they settled in North America, how they organized themselves, and what they did for a living.

 WASHINGTON STATE